Teqqles/CareerJinn/README.md

 College Project for Job Board 2.0

-This project will be hosted on <a href="http://www.careerjinn.com">http://www.careerjinn.com</a>
+This project will be hosted on <a href="http://www.careerjinn.com">http://www.careerjinn.com</a> and tested via <a href="http://careerjinn.appspot.com/">http://careerjinn.appspot.com/</a>

+The last working test was executed on  <a href="http://careerjinn.appspot.com/hello">http://careerjinn.appspot.com/hello</a>, this proves App Engine, Intellij and Groovy are configured corrected.

 ----